g e r a l d d o w d DRUMMERSONGERSINGWRITER

 Born and raised in the Boston area, Mr. Dowd began his musical life at the age of 10.
 Playing drums throughout high school in rock bands, orchestras and theater companies, he attended the famed Tanglewood Institute in the summers of 1985 and 1986.
 In 1986, he was accepted into both the Manhattan School of Music and the New England Conservatory of Music as a classical percussionist.
 He chose NEC, studying jazz and classical percussion with Bob Moses, Fred Buda, Vic Firth and Arthur Press, while also playing in combos led by Mr. Moses, Dave Holland, George Garzone and Hankus Netsky.
 Mr. Dowd continued to play in local rock bands, jazz combos, orchestras and musical theaters until 1991, when he moved to Chicago to attend DePaul University, securing the drum chair in the top big band upon his arrival.
 In his 25+ years in Chicago, he has gone on to play with some of the top rock, jazz and country musicians in the Chicago area and nationwide.

 Mr. Dowd's longest post has been with alt-country godfather Robbie Fulks, with whom he has recorded, and played nationally and overseas, since 2000.
-Since 2006, Mr. Dowd has also been a member of a group founded by one of the creators of 'kindie rock': Justin Roberts and his band, the Not-Ready-For-Naptime Players.
+Since 2006, Mr. Dowd has also been a member of a group founded by one of the creators of 'kindie rock': Justin Roberts and the Not-Ready-For-Naptime Players.
 They play shows all across North America, Canada and Asia, and two of the band's most recent albums -- Space Cadet (2022), Wild Life (2020), Lemonade (2016), Recess (2013) and Jungle Gym (2010) -- were nominated for a Grammy Award.